 “The Imaginary Museum: A Digital Approach to the Art History Classroom.”
 Collaborating Digitally: Engaging Students in Faculty Research, Bucknell University, November 14 2014.

-Adriaen Van de Venne’s Cavalier at a Dressing Table: Masculinity and Parody in Seventeenth-Century Holland.”
-Renaissance Society of America, March 2011
+“Adriaen van de Venne’s Cavalier at a Dressing Table: Masculinity and Parody in 17th-century Holland.”
+Renaissance Society of America, Montreal.
+March 24, 2011.